-Assignments reminder Keep doing your weekly PMIRO+Q Your second coding assignment is due Feb 29 before the start of class.
-Recap of previous paper P: Want to track glacier melting rate M: Train a U-net to segment satellite images of glaciers and compare sizes over time I: Fully automated method applied to the Alps, specific outlier filtering R: Model has balanced, high performance in terms of precision and recall and can be used to measure glacier melt O: Need to capture small glaciers, unclear if it will generalize to other glacier locations Climate Change in the News The Inflation Reduction Act, the 2021 U.S. climate law abbreviated IRA, primarily reduces emissions through financial incentives, rather than binding rules.
-But in addition to all its well-known carrots, lawmakers quietly included a smaller number of sticks - particularly when it comes to the potent greenhouse gas methane, which has proven to be a pesky source of increasing climate pollution with each passing year.
-New research suggests that those sticks could soon batter the oil and gas industry, which is responsible for a third of all methane emissions in the U.S. An IRA provision directs the Environmental Protection Agency, or EPA, to charge \$900 for every metric ton of methane above a certain threshold released into the atmosphere in 2024.
-The issue is particularly challenging to tackle in oil and gas fields because methane is the primary component in natural gas, and it leaks from hundreds of thousands of devices scattered across the country.
-In 2022, oil and gas facilities emitted more than 2.5 million metric tons of methane.
-Grist Biden's climate law fines oil companies for methane pollution.
-The bill is coming due.
-Recent research suggests the IRA's methane fee could batter the oil and gas industry to the tune of more than \$1 billion.
-A new analysis by Geofinancial Analytics, a private data provider, found that some companies may be liable for tens of millions of dollars in fees - a possibility that could bankrupt some operators.
-The analysis, which relied on satellite data, found that the top 25 oil and gas producers in the country would together have been liable for as much as \$1.1 billion if the methane fee was applied to emissions for a one-year period ending in March 2023.
+While several previous ads during the big game have drawn attention to climate change, these have usually come from companies with products to sell.
+This is the first to be created by a nonprofit group.
+The New York Times ranked it as one of the best ads shown during this year's Super Bowl.
 Paper 4 Discussion AtmoDist: Self-supervised Representation Learning for Atmospheric Dynamics Sebastian Hoffmann Dept. of Computer Science Universität Magdeburg sebastian1.hoffmann@ovgu.de c Christian Lessig Dept. of Computer Science Universität Magdeburg christian.lessig@ovgu.de Abstract Representation learning has proven to be a powerful methodology in a wide variety of machine learning applications.
 For atmospheric dynamics, however, it has so far not been considered, arguably due to the lack of large-scale, labeled datasets that could be used for training.
 In this work, we show that the difficulty is benign and introduce a self-supervised learning task that defines a categorial loss for a wide variety of unlabeled atmospheric datasets.
 Specifically, we train a neural network on the simple yet intricate task of predicting the temporal distance between atmospheric fields from distinct but nearby times.
 We demonstrate that training with this task on ERA5 reanalysis leads to internal representations capturing intrinsic aspects of atmospheric dynamics.
 We do so by introducing a data-driven distance metric for atmospheric states.
 When employed as a loss function in other machine learning applications, this Atmodist distance leads to improved results compared to the classical l_2 -loss.
 For example, for downscaling one obtains higher resolution fields that match the true statistics more closely than previous approaches and for the interpolation of missing or occluded data the AtmoDist distance leads to results that contain more realistic fine scale features.
 Since it is derived from observational data, AtmoDist also provides a novel perspective on atmospheric predictability.
-Attendance Select one person from the group to go to this Google Doc and write down the names of all people present in the group (remember to mark who took attendance!) https://docs.google.com/document/d/1PKhw9E2IJpAnFrFO88DOc2rscZFVIcIv47Q Na5h1sGs/edit?usp=sharing (link is in Brightspace under Syllabus content) How did you feel about this paper?
+Attendance Select one person from the group to go to fill out the attendance form (link in Brightspace) How did you feel about this paper?